highcharts/node-export-server/README.md

 - `--allowForceInject`: Allow injecting code directly.
 Has no effect when running as a server. (defaults to `false`)
 - `--resources`: An additional resource in a form of stringified JSON.
 It can contains files, js and css sections. (defaults to `false`)
 - `--callback`: A JavaScript file with a function to run on construction. (defaults to `false`)
+- `--customCode`: Custom code to be called before chart initialization.
+Can be a function, a code that will be wrapped within a function or a filename with the js extension.
 - `--loadConfig`: A file that contains a pre-defined config to use. (defaults to `false`)
 - `--createConfig`: Allows to set options through a prompt and save in a provided config file. (defaults to `false`)
 - `--enableServer`: If set to true, starts a server on 0.0.0.0. (defaults to `false`)